A-Z Artist Index Compilations Record Labels Media

 By mid 1979 Stepaside were playing energetic, R'n'B infused powerpop/rock which more-or-less fit the new wave bill but which owed as much to Bob Seger as it did to Elvis Costello.
 They weren't considered authentic new wave in some quarters though they'd have fit into the Chiswick or Stiff roster easily enough.
 They completed recording their debut LP by October 1979.
 The original title was "The Last Resort", but it was finally released as "Sit Down And Relapse" a month or so later on their own Sidestep label.
 It's a very good powerpop LP with some great tracks.

 Guitarist Brendan Bonass led a new lineup in 1981 with Mick O'Hagan (bass/vocals), Denis Woods (keyboards) and Niall Power (drums).
 They were managed by boyband impresario/svengali Louis Walsh.
 They did some very glam, heavy on the eyeliner publicity photos and recorded a single for Spider Records which barely came out when the label crashed.
-This single is now one of the harder to find Stepaside releases.
+This single is now one of the harder to find Stepaside releases, especially with the poster.
+This band had split by 1983.

 Singer/bassist Paul Ashford fronted The Sharks in 1981 and later released mediocre solo material.
 His backing band often included Brennan & Costigan.